SethCodesABitForSchool/Assignment-3/README.md

-# Times Series Analysis - Part 3
+# Times Series Analysis - Part 3 - Please do not Use/Cite
 Assignment 3 codes

 # Part 1 Data Visualization - Plot the time series